stibbons1990/hex/docs/blog/posts/2024-12-31-migrating-unifi-controller-to-kubernetes.md

 Putting this deployment together was a bit of a process, so here are some notes and warnings about the troubles that had to be sorted out along the way:

+!!! warning

+    Double-check that the Unifi Application data directory is mounted **exactly** on `/config`; otherwise the application will create an ephemeral directory that will be discarded when restarting the pod.
+    Once this data is lost, the application has to be setup again, and every access point adopted since the last backup has to be factory reset to be readopted.

 ??? note "This Unifi image does not support running rootless."